 All the angels, even those of the highest order, are employed by their Creator to serve those who believe in Christ Jesus.
 What these services are, and how performed, it would be impossible to state. . . .
 They are, no doubt, constantly employed in averting evil and procuring good.

-In contrast, Gill refers to a number of types of ministry by angels that may be inferred in Hebrews 1:14.
+In contrast with Clarke, Gill refers to a number of types of ministry by angels that may be inferred in Hebrews 1:14.
 According to Gill,

 [M]inistering spirits [are] servants to God, to Christ, and to his people. . . .